yangliuy/NeuralResponseRanking/matchzoo/conqa/qa-comatrix/readme.md

-### Code for computing the QA term PPMI co-occurrence matrix used in DMN-KD model
+### Code for Computing the QA Term PPMI Co-occurrence Matrix Used in DMN-KD Model
 Author: [Chen Qu (UMass)](https://chenqu.me/)

 The ```local_matrix.py``` computes Positive Pointwise [Mutual Information](https://en.wikipedia.org/wiki/Mutual_information) (PPMI) for a response candidate and a dialog utterance, which is a part of the DMN-KD model.
 For an overview of DMN-KD, please refer to the repository readme.